greentfrapp/pysc2-RLagents/README.md

 The entire list of argument types for use in the actions / functions.

 It contains 13 argument types with descriptions.

+## Running an Agent

+Notes on running an agent in the pysc2.env.sc2_env.SC2Env environment.
+In particular, showing the details on the TimeStep object (observation) fed to the step function of an agent.